carbynestack/nettle/enhancements/0055-Federated-Learning.md

 voided, as all training data would have to be transmitted to the MPC system for processing.
 Second, the performance and cost of doing full NN training in MPC is still very high.
-Hence, Nettle doesn't follow that approach but falls back to Confidential Computing for client-side model protection, thus creating a hybrid approach in which we apply the most secure technique that is fit for the respective job.
+Hence, Nettle doesn't follow that approach but falls back to Confidential Computing for model protection, thus creating a hybrid approach in which we apply the most secure technique that is fit for the respective job.

 That implies the following conceptual changes to the original system / flow described [above](#basic-flow):